Alison315/YummyFood-mobile-app-/README.md

 # YummyFood

-This is a responsive web application about a restaurant, working on both desktop and mobile devices.
-It is orginally designed as a mobile app, so it looks better on smaller screens.
+A responsive web application about a restaurant called Yummy Food.

+It is an Angular SPA that works on both desktop and mobile devices.
+Looks better on smaller screens as it is orginally designed as a mobile app.

 Built user interface by Angular material, font awesome, HTML, and CSS, this is a purely front end app.